-Here at BJU you’ll study history from a biblical perspective.
-You’ll learn how, from the earliest known civilizations to the present day, God has been working in the lives of all people.
+Here at BJU you’ll study history from a biblical perspective and why it’s so important to remember the past.
+You’ll learn, from the earliest known civilizations to the present day, how God has been working in the lives all peoples.
 You’ll study politics, warfare, trade, explorers, rulers and heroes to help you understand the past.

-History of Civilization presents an overview of western history and how it has been affected by world events.
-United States Historygives students an opportunity to develop a solid grasp of our nation’s past.
-Upper-level history classes focus on more specific topics such as the American Civil War, the Middle Ages, and the Renaissance.
-The South and Middle East offer strong cultural studies.
-Historiography and Historical Research and Writing are pre-professional courses that teach students the fundamentals of research, interpretation and writing.
+Additionally, your upper-level history classes will focus on more specific topics such as the American Civil War, the Middle Ages, and the Renaissance.
+The South and Middle East offer strong cultural studies, and Historiography and Historical Research and Writing are pre-professional courses that will teach you the fundamentals of research, interpretation and writing.

-History prepares students for a variety of vocations.
-Many graduates pursue careers in history-related fields such as historic preservation, political and social history, media, and archives.
-Undergraduate history studies also provide a foundation for advanced study in archaeology, communications, economics, education, international relations, public administration and theology.
+History prepares you for a variety of vocations, and you can take electives to focus on areas that interest you.
+Many of our graduates pursue careers in history-related fields such as historic preservation, political and social history, media, and archives.

 My experience with the history faculty at BJU was fantastic—I was continually impressed by their professionalism, academic knowledge, and scholarship.
 They know their subjects, respect their students, and are up to date on the latest trends in the historical field.
 Writing an undergrad thesis with any one of the history faculty at BJU is a pleasure, not a chore.
 They are, simply put, an outstanding resource for understanding history.